Configure Gnocchi by editing /etc/gnocchi/gnocchi.conf.

 Also a special empty object called measures has the list of measures to process stored in its xattr attributes.

 Because of the asynchronous nature of how we store measurements in Gnocchi, gnocchi-metricd needs to know the list of objects that are waiting to be processed:

 - Listing rados objects for this is not a solution since it takes too much time.

 - Using a custom format into a rados object, would force us to use a lock each time we would change it.

-Instead, the omaps of one empty rados object are used.
-No lock is needed to add/remove a omap attribute.
+Instead, the xattrs of one empty rados object are used.
+No lock is needed to add/remove a xattr.

-Also xattrs attributes are used to store the list of aggregations used for a metric.
-So depending on the filesystem used by ceph OSDs, xattrs can have a limitation in terms of numbers and size if Ceph is not correctly configured.
+But depending on the filesystem used by ceph OSDs, this xattrs can have a limitation in terms of numbers and size if Ceph is not correctly configured.
 See Ceph extended attributes documentation for more details.